cbelth/algophon/README.md

 **Code for working on computational phonology and morphology in Python.**

-The project is based on code developed by [Caleb Belth](https://cbelth.github.io/) during the course of his PhD; the title of his [dissertation](https://cbelth.github.io/public/assets/documents/belth_dissertation.pdf), *Towards an Algorithmic Account of Phonological Rules and Representations*, serves as the origin for the repository's name *algophon*.
+This package is based on code developed by [Caleb Belth](https://cbelth.github.io/) during the course of his PhD; the title of his [dissertation](https://cbelth.github.io/public/assets/documents/belth_dissertation.pdf), *Towards an Algorithmic Account of Phonological Rules and Representations*, serves as the origin for the repository's name *algophon*.

-This is a <span style="color:orange">work in progress</span>.
-The PyPI distribution and documentation will be updated as the project progresses!
-The initial plan for the project is to include:
+The package is under active development!
+The PyPI distribution and documentation are updated as the project progresses.
+The package includes:
 1. Handy tools for working with strings of phonological segments.
 2. Implementations of computational learning models.

-Item (1) will be implemented first.

 **Suggestions are welcome!**